PowershellGroup/CrashCourse/README.md

 Do this in a test enviroment if you have one.

-- make a change to a AD user using Active Directory Administrative Center.
+- Make a change to a AD user using Active Directory Administrative Center.
-- find the command it used and use it to change it again to something else using PowerShell.
+- Find the command it used and use it to change it again to something else using PowerShell.
-- find an aduser using accountname  with powershell.
+- Find an aduser using accountname  with powershell.
+- Create a csv file with a list of 3 users you want to create. create samaccountnames from those names. feed them into new-aduser and see if you manage to create users.

 ## Self Learning

-- PSkoan
+- Install [PSkoans](https://github.com/vexx32/PSKoans#prerequisites) by following the link.
+Go through installation of prereqs and the module.
+Solve the first Koan.
   - Interactive learning. try doing 1 PSKoan at work everyday. <https://github.com/vexx32/PSKoans>
 - Try to do stuff with powershell instead of GUI

-### task future

-Install [PSkoans](https://github.com/vexx32/PSKoans#prerequisites) by following the link.
-Go through installation of prereqs and the module.
-Solve the first Koan.